lemaslab/reproducible_metabolomics_study_checklist/README.md

 ### Computational resource information (with examples)

-- Public repository used to deposit data: MetaboLights
+- **Public repository used to deposit data:** MetaboLights
-- Unique identifier of data deposited to a public repository: MTBLS1
+- **Unique identifier of data deposited to a public repository:** MTBLS1
-- Template used to present data in the manuscript: Cell STAR★Methods
+- **Template used to present data in the manuscript:** Cell STAR★Methods
-- Version control system used to share computational resource information: GitHub
+- **Version control system used to share computational resource information:** GitHub
-- Software names along with versions (if applicable) and URL used in the analysis: ProteoWizard-msConvert (https://proteowizard.sourceforge.io/tools.shtml), MS-DIAL v4.46 (http://prime.psc.riken.jp/compms/msdial/main.html).
+- **Software names along with versions (if applicable) and URL used in the analysis:** ProteoWizard-msConvert (https://proteowizard.sourceforge.io/tools.shtml), MS-DIAL v4.46 (http://prime.psc.riken.jp/compms/msdial/main.html).
-- URL of shared project file:
+- **URL of shared project file:** https://s3.console.aws.amazon.com/s3/buckets/example
-- URL of shared virtual machine or software container used for the analysis:
+- **URL of shared virtual machine or software container used for the analysis:** https://hub.docker.com/_/python
-- Cloud computing platform used to run the analysis: Amazon Elastic Compute Cloud
+- **Cloud computing platform used to run the analysis:** Amazon Elastic Compute Cloud
-- Instance type ID used in the cloud computing platform: t2.medium
+- **Instance type ID used in the cloud computing platform:** t2.medium
-- Ontology used for semantic annotation of the analysis workflow: EDAM
+- **Ontology used for semantic annotation of the analysis workflow:** EDAM Ontology
-- Tool used for workflow automation or literate programming: Nextflow
+- **Tool used for workflow automation or literate programming:** Nextflow